I’ve moved my blog! For the updated Soy Glazed Basa Fillet Recipe, please visit my new blog at “Jan’s Food Steps“.

 - Heat 1 tablespoon of canola oil in a frying pan over medium heat.
-Add half the fillets and cook until both sides are golden, about 7 minutes.
+Add half the fillets and cook until both sides are golden – about 7 minutes.
 Wipe off the pan and heat the remaining tablespoon of oil and cook the remaining fish.

 - Once all the fillet pieces are cooked, add all of them back into the pan.
 Turn up the heat and pour in the soy glaze mixture.
 Let it boil for several minutes to reduce and thicken.
 While it boils, use a spoon to spoon the glaze over the fish.
-Serve fish over hot rice, drizzle with extra glaze and topped with white sesame seeds if desire.
+Serve fish over hot rice, drizzle with extra glaze and topped with white sesame seeds if desired.